PaNOSC-ViNYL/ase/doc/bugs.rst

 Bugs!
 =====

-If you find a bug in the CAMPOS software, please report it to the developers so it can be fixed.
+If you find a bug in the ASE software, please report it to the developers so it can be fixed.
 We need that feedback from the community to maintain the quality of the code.